cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 **Notes:**

-- You need to fill in the following configurations in a file such as the `config.json
-  <config.json>`__ before creating the Application.

-- If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to modify it to include an ``artifact`` property describing the system artifact being used.
+- If you want to import the ``config.json`` into the Cask Hydrator UI, you will need to adjust the version of the ``artifact`` property to described the system artifact being used.
 You can create an initial application as described here using the CLI and then clone it in the UI to develop it further.

+- You need to complete the source and sink configurations as described below before creating your application.

 Source
 ------
-We choose the Twitter Source and provide the OAuth credentials as properties to the Source.
-Since we want to persist the Tweets to HBase, we use a Table Sink.
-For the Table Sink, we set the table name to be ``tweetTable`` (which will be created if the Table doesn't exist already) and we set the row key to be the ``id`` field of the Record emitted by the Twitter Source.
+We choose the Twitter source and provide the OAuth credentials as properties to the source.

-For selecting the Source, we use the "source" property.
-The Twitter Source expects four properties (OAuth credentials for Twitter):
+For selecting the source, we use the "source" property.
+The Twitter source expects four properties (OAuth credentials for Twitter):

 - ``AccessToken``